 Parish Councils were created in 1894 to protect the interests of rural communities.
 Ticknall Parish Council had its first meeting on 4 December 1894, in the Parochial Schoolroom in Tickenhall, as Ticknall was then known.

 The Rev. T. Jones was elected as Chairman.
 Nominations for councillors included Frederick William Soar, Charles Cartlidge, Frederick William Bromley, Samuel Dumelow, Charles Wood, George Topliss, Norman Draper Marriott, and George Betteridge.
 All of these surnames are familiar in Ticknall today.
 The minute book can be viewed in the Records Office in Matlock, Derbyshire.
 All minutes after that date including those up to 1993 can also be viewed there.
-The current minutes are held at the Clerk’s home, which is the Parish Council office and are available for download from this website.
+Recent minutes are held at the Clerk’s home, which is the Parish Council office and are available for download from this website.

 The Parish Council raises a precept, which is a local tax to spend on the maintenance of the village in addition to that carried out by South Derbyshire District Council and Derbyshire County Council.
 This includes some village cleansing, bus shelters and maintenance of local footpaths.
-The Parish Council runs and maintains The Grange Playing field and Sports Pavilion on behalf of the community and is also consulted on Planning Applications, although with changes in Planning rules, our influence is becoming less and less, even within the conservation area.
+The Parish Council runs and maintains The Grange Playing field and Sports Pavilion on behalf of the community and is also consulted on Planning Applications, although with changes in Planning rules, the Parish Council’s influence is becoming less and less, even within the conservation area.

 Additional meetings for Financial Planning and site planning meetings are arranged as necessary and there is also an established Grange User Group Meeting, chaired by Councillor Nigel Picken, which handles the detailed management of the recreation ground.
 All groups and parties involved with or impacted by the Grange are invited to attend.